dongchirua/build_personal_workplace/README.md

 # build_personal_workplace
-separate environments for each data scientist
+separate environments for each data scientist, all run scripts are example